wandb/data-flywheel-nvidia/README.md

 - Which fine-tuning techniques do you try?
 - Which metrics do you use in evals?

 It's a lot to decide on.
-Enter: The NeMo Microservice Platform.
+Enter: The NeMo microservice.

-### Where the NeMo Microservice Platform Comes In
+### Where the NeMo microservices Comes In

-The NeMo Microservice platform allows for programmatic control of **datasets**, **fine-tuning**, **evaluation**, and **inference**.
+The NeMo microservices allows for programmatic control of **datasets**, **fine-tuning**, **evaluation**, and **inference**.
 This means that rather than having ML engineers manage each experiment, you can automate the exploration of various configurations using sensible defaults, and then present the most promising candidates to a research engineer or machine learning engineer for further analysis.

 ```mermaid
 flowchart TD